NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ### Part 2: K-Means Classification

-Now that we've run the PCA, we can use the condensed 5-band version of the data instead of the full hyperspectral dataset.
-We can now run some additional operations, such as a k-means clustering analysis.
+Now that we've run the PCA, we can use the condensed 5-band version of the data instead of the full hyperspectral dataset for further analysis.
+In this example, we'll show how to run a k-means clustering analysis.
+Kmeans is a popular clustering algorithm ...
 The code below shows how to do this:

 ```javascript
 // Create training dataset from PCA results